 - 1 tbsp apple cider vinegar

 - 2 tsp quick yeast (we like Doves Farm)

 - 500 g Gluten-free rice flour (we like Doves Farm)

 - 3 tbsp mild olive oil

-Preheat your oven to 220˚C. Pour the water into a jug, Measure the warm water into a jug, add the cider, honey and quick yeast and stir.
+Preheat your oven to 220˚C. Pour the water into a jug, Measure the warm water into a jug, add the cider, syrup and quick yeast and stir.
 Into a mixer or large bowl (we use our Magimix), place the rice flour, xanthum gum, salt, oil and mix.
 Pour in the wet ingredients and keep stirring/mixing to create a dough.
 Grease a bread tin and add the dough, smoothing it on top and add some foil on top.
 Let it rise for 1 1/2 hours.
 Bake in the oven for 1 hour, placing a skewer into the centre.
 If it’s clean on removal, it’s baked through.

 Push the loaf onto a wire rack to cool.
 I like to slice it warm so the butter melts as soon as it hits the bread!